knaidu/problem-solving/heaps/merge_sorted_files.md

 # Merge sorted files

 Given an array of sorted numbers, sort them into a single sorted array.

 ## Solution

-- Use heap to store 1 element from each array
+* Use heap to store 1 element from each array
-- Extract min and isert it into the sorted result
+* Extract min and insert it into the sorted result
-- Add the next element from the array to which the extracted result belonged
+* Add the next element from the array to which the extracted result belonged
-- Repeat this until all elements are exhausted
+* Repeat this until all elements are exhausted
-- This is applicable to files stored on disk, and is effecient since we're only holding one element per file in memory(heap) and writing the sorted result out to disk again.
+* This is applicable to files stored on disk, and is effecient since we're only holding one element per file in memory\(heap\) and writing the sorted result out to disk again.

 ## Code

 ```ruby
 class ArrayOfArraysSorter
     # Comparator for min heap